Choosing between Grain and tl;dv for meeting intelligence comes down to five questions:

 For sales teams, tl;dv includes playbook monitoring with frameworks like BANT and MEDDICC.
 The tradeoff: its meeting bot can feel intrusive in sensitive calls, transcription accuracy drops with strong accents, and its sales intelligence features lag behind dedicated conversation intelligence platforms.

+That depth comes from the GTM Context Graph, an intelligence layer built on a B2B dataset of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, unified with your CRM records, conversation transcripts from Chorus, and behavioral signals.
 Processing 1.5B+ data points daily, it captures not just what happened, but why deals move or stall, and which actions to take next.
-Your team accesses it through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+Your team accesses it through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or Enterprise API and ZoomInfo MCP in any front-end.

 If connecting conversation intelligence to the full picture of your accounts, contacts, and buying signals sounds like the missing piece, see how ZoomInfo works.